Her Campus Logo Her Campus Logo

 Kent State '26

-Ella is a sophomore at Kent State University.
+Ella is a junior at Kent State University and Editor-in-Chief of Her Campus Kent State.
 She is a Journalism major and has minors in Environmental Studies and Creative Writing.
 Ella was born and raised in Pittsburgh and adores spending her time out in nature, reading, running and doing anything involving art.
+Ella has had internships at The Allegheny Front for the Pittsburgh Media Partnership and Inspiring Lives Magazine.
+This year, she looks forward to starting an internship at Ideastream Public Media.